In terms of beauty, our society doesn’t look too kindly on sweat.

 Rather than mortification at your sweat, try reminding yourself that sweat is a sign your body is monitoring itself, ensuring all systems are go, and flushing harmful substances.

 Allow us to restate our position: sweating is awesome, in moderation.

 About 3% of the population of North America suffers from a condition called Hyperhydrosis, or excessive sweating.

 We’re not talking about the occasional embarrassing sweat stain, either: people with severe hyperhydrosis can have trouble doing everyday things like gripping a steering wheel or writing with a pen, if the condition is localized to their palms (for instance).

 If you think your sweating has gone well beyond what’s healthy, talk to a healthcare professional.

-If you contend with the occasional sweat stain, rejoice!
-Your body is functioning beautifully.
+If you contend with the occasional whiff of your own brand, rejoice!
+Your body is functioning beautifully.>